jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

-# Chapter 1 A Tour of Computer System
+# 1 A Tour of Computer System
 ## 1.1 Information Is Bits + Context
 The source program is a sequence of bits, each with a value of 0 or 1, organized in 8-bit chunks called bytes.
 Each byte represents some text character in the program.